 Boo Xu Ning

-Specialisation: Children, Youth, and Adults with Complex Trauma
+Specialisation: Children, Teenagers, and Adults with Complex Trauma

 During her free time, Xu Ning enjoys working on different types of crafts, from weaving to clay work and embroidery.
 She is intrigued by materials that evoke sensorial touch and incorporates them into her art-making.

 As a child, she often gets distracted from completing her homework and be caught piecing together objects found around her home to create toys or jewelry.
 Little did she know that her curiosity and interest in using found objects as materials can one day be what she does professionally.

 For her Master’s in Art Therapy thesis, she researched and wrote about the topic of Psychic Skin, which she later presented at the 2019 Australian, New Zealand and Asian Creative Arts Therapies Association Conference.
 The thesis topic was inspired by her work with young children at a child protection agency during her art therapy training.

 Through her work and research, she noticed the importance of sensorial work, bodily/nervous system regulation, and the formation of a sense of safety through one’s own skin and body.